wwcs2026/wwcs2026.github.io/program.md

 **Main activities:**

--   Keynote talks: some invited speakers will present their work.
+-   Keynote talks: Alberto Aletá, Marta Sales-Pardo, and Sofia Teixeira will present their work.

 -   Tutorials: proposed and given by the participants on relevant topics.